eNMS-automation/eNMS/docs/workflows/workflow_examples.rst

 Configure and decommission a VRF with Napalm
 --------------------------------------------

-This workflow peforms the same action as the previous one (create and delete a VRF called ``TEST``, and validate each step), exception it uses Napalm to create and decommission the VRF.
+This workflow peforms the same action as the previous one (create and delete a VRF called ``TEST``, and validate each step), except it uses Napalm to create and decommission the VRF.

 The creation step is handled by Napalm ``load_merge`` function while the VRF deletion relies on Napalm ``rollback`` function.